 Our local campaign was almost completely disconnected from the national one.
 Our messages championed the People’s Vote, challenged the “get Brexit done” slogan and questioned the character and fitness for office of Boris Johnson.
 One of our most effective attack lines portrayed the local Conservative candidate – Will Sweet – as a Boris lackey ready to do anything to become an MP.

-We stood outside train stations with a six-foot sign reading “last chance to stop Brexit” whilst arguing that the only way to stop Brexit was through a second referendum.
+We stood outside train stations speaking to voters about Labour’s position on Brexit.
 This was a particularly helpful argument in combating the Liberal Democrats, who were a real threat in the constituency – as we argued consistently that revoking Article 50 would be undemocratic, wouldn’t resolve Brexit and would cause riots in the streets.

 Fleur spoke in hustings about how the Conservative government had betrayed local people, how education cuts had affected local schools and about how business rates were inflicting significant damage to our local economy and high street.
 These messages cut through because when talking about these things she didn’t just quote facts and figures but told stories about how local people were being affected.